 - 1988: Pedro Delgado, eleven days

 - 1993: Miguel Indurain, fourteen days

 - 2006: Óscar Pereiro, six days

 - 2008: Alejandro Valverde, two days

 the number of days spent by Miguel Indurain in yellow.

 16 July 1983: the debuting Reynolds team goes one-two in the 15.6 km time trial from Clermont-Ferrand to the Puy de Dôme with rookies Ángel Arroyo (second in Paris behind Laurent Fignon) and Pedro Delgado.

-19 July 1991: defending champion Greg LeMond cracks in the last kilometre of the Tourmalet and Miguel Indurain takes the first step towards his maiden win after a screaming descent with Claudio Chiappuci.
+19 July 1991: the defending champion, Greg LeMond, crumbles in the last kilometre of the Tourmalet and Miguel Indurain takes the first step towards his maiden win after a screaming descent with Claudio Chiappuci.

 15 July 2006: the Tour is turned on its head.
-Having finished the Pla de Beret stage 26 minutes down on the winner, Óscar Pereiro takes the yellow jersey a few days later by finishing second in Montélimar, 29′57″ ahead of the bunch.
+Having finished the Pla de Beret stage 26 minutes down on the winner, Óscar Pereiro takes the yellow jersey by finishing second in Montélimar, 29′57″ ahead of the bunch.